Scalene: A high-resolution, low-overhead CPU and memory profiler for Python

 Performance and Features

-Below is a table comparing various profilers to scalene, running on an example Python program (
+Below is a table comparing the performance of various profilers to scalene, running on an example Python program (

 benchmarks/julia1_nopil.py) from the book High Performance Python, by Gorelick and Ozsvald.
 All of these were run on a 2016 MacBook Pro.